Ferrari F116/F133 engine

-The F116 engine family is a series of 65° DOHC V12 petrol engines produced by Ferrari since 1992.
-Introduced with the 456 GT, this engine had a displacement of 5.5 L and was a fresh new design who replaced the previous Colombo-derived F101 60° V12 engines used in Ferrari 412 four-seater.
+The F116 engine family is a series of 65° DOHC V12 petrol engines produced by Ferrari between 1992 and 2011.
+Introduced with the 456 GT, this engine had a displacement of 5.5 L and was a fresh new design which replaced the previous Colombo-derived F101 60° V12 engines used in Ferrari 412 four-seater.

 A more performant variant named F133 debuted in 1996 with the 550 Maranello, replacing the F113 flat-12 engines.

 The production of the F116 ceased in 2003; in the same period the F133's displacement was increased to 5.7 L and lasted until 2011.
 It was then replaced by the F140 engine family.

 All those engines featured dry sump lubrication and 48 valves driven by dual overhead camshafts per bank.
 The block and cylinder heads were constructed from light alloy, featuring Nikasil treated alloy cylinder liners.
 A Bosch Motronic 2.7 combined fuel injection/ignition engine management system was initially fitted, superseded by a Motronic 5.2 unit in 1996 and by a Motronic ME7 system for the 5.7 L versions.